Got Questions? Good.

 Yes — and I can legally and confidently say that. 😏

 The archetypes and scenarios are drawn from documented patterns that appear across industries, company sizes, and management levels with remarkable consistency.
 If you've worked in a corporate environment, you will recognize them — not because they're based on any specific workplace, but because dysfunctional workplace behavior tends to follow the same playbook almost everywhere.
-That universality is part of what makes the game land the way it does.

 Because games do something that training manuals and HR policies cannot: they make people feel safe enough to be honest.
 When you're playing a game, you can laugh at the scenario involving the credit-stealing manager without having to admit out loud that your current manager does exactly that.
 The humor creates distance.
 The distance creates clarity.
 And clarity is where change actually starts.